grasingerm/gkMC/README.md

 ## Heated desorption of a lattice gas

-The next examples involve the heated desorption of a lattice gas (section IV.A).
+The next example involve the heated desorption of a lattice gas (section IV).
-The first example neglects the enthalpy change from desorption and is implemented in ``gas-desorption.jl``.
+The model is implemented in ``gas-desorption.jl``.
-It appears to agree with Fig 4.
+When the enthalpy change is neglected (command line argument ``--dT``), the simulation appears to agree with Fig 4.
+To see other arguments, run

+    julia gas-desorption.jl --help